Icon-Newsletter

 • Withdrawal at age 60 or upon retirement/total disability: 65% of savings

-As you can see, the Pag-IBIG MP2 program is more affordable and flexible than that of the SSS.
-With Pag-IBIG MP2, you can grow money as much as you want to.
-It’s also easier to start saving with the MP2 because it doesn’t have a lot of conditions for enrollment.
-It comes as no surprise that savings from Pag-IBIG members keep on increasing[5] every year.
+As you can see, the Pag-IBIG MP2 program is more affordable and flexible than the SSS PESO Fund.
+With Pag-IBIG MP2, you can grow money as much as you want.
+Plus, it's easier to start saving with MP2 because it doesn’t have a lot of conditions for enrollment.

 The SSS PESO has its own merits, though.
 It’s an ideal way to increase your retirement fund, as you can access your funds only when you retire.
 The PESO Fund is also better as a long-term investment, while the MP2 is designed for short-term and medium-term investing.